RockSolt/bulma-phlex/README.md

 The [Tabs](https://bulma.io/documentation/components/tabs/) component provides a way to toggle between different content sections using tabbed navigation, with support for icons and active state management.

 Behavior of the tabs can be driven by the data attributes, which are assigned by the object passed in as the `data_attributes_builder`.
-By default, this will use the `StimulusDataAttributes` class with the controller name `bulma--tabs`.
+By default, this will use the `StimulusDataAttributes` class with the controller name `bulma-phlex--tabs`.
 The controller is not provided by this library, but you can create your own Stimulus controller to handle the tab switching logic.
 Here is [an implementation of a Stimulus controller for Bulma tabs](https://github.com/RockSolt/bulma-rails-helpers/blob/main/app/javascript/controllers/bulma/tabs_controller.js).

 ```ruby
 BulmaPhex::Tabs(tabs_class: "is-boxed", contents_class: "ml-4") do |tabs|